harshchandwani/food-ordering-app/Readme.md

 What is reconciliation?

 The algorithm React uses to diff one tree with another to determine which parts need to be changed.

+# Types of Routing

+1. Client Side Routing:  Whenever we make a call, there is no network calls
+2. Server Side Routing: Whenever we make a network call and the page comes from server